shanmukhpetla/Emotions-based-trailer-cutter-with-captions-using-Gen-ai/README.md

 Trailer is an automated system that extracts short, engaging clips from long-form videos, generates captions, and creates social media-ready content.
 This project leverages AI to streamline content creation, making it easier for creators to repurpose their videos.

 ## ✨ Features
-- **Extract Highlights**: Automatically generate 5 short clips from a long-form video
+- **Extract Highlights**: Automatically generate traoler with caption from given input based emotions
 - **Customizable Clips**: Users can override default clip selections
 - **AI-Generated Captions**: Automatic captions for each clip
-- **Thumbnail Generation**: Generate attention-grabbing thumbnails
 - **FastAPI Backend**: Provides APIs for video processing
 - **Command-line Script**: Automate API calls from a terminal